Connecticut Lemon Law

 An Overview of the Connecticut Lemon Law

 In 1982, the State of Connecticut made national headlines when the legislature passed the nation’s first “Lemon Law.”
+A "lemon" is defined as the law as a vehicle purchased or leased in the state of Connecticut that does not meet the manufacturer's express warranty, and cannot be repaired after a number of attempts.
 The CT Lemon Law, which is a nickname for a group of statutes known as the “Automotive Warranties,” gives new vehicle purchasers and lessees the right to make a claim to the Department of Consumer Protection when their new vehicles are defective and fail to conform to a manufacturer’s express warranties.
 The Department of Consumer Protection ultimately determines whether or not the purchaser or lessee is entitled to some sort of full or partial refund when it is shown that the new vehicle is in a defective condition.

 Only certain consumers can take advantage of the CT Lemon Law.
 For example, the law only applies to new vehicles (including passenger vehicles, combination passenger and commercial vehicles, and motorcycles) which do not conform to the manufacturer’s express warranty.
 Thus, the law does not apply to old vehicles, or to vehicles that have defects which are not covered by the manufacturer’s express warranty.
 In addition, it does not apply where the consumer’s abuse, neglect or unauthorized modification of the vehicle has resulted in the defective condition.